makersacademy/bowling-challenge/README.md

 * Two frames - calculate total score for these (no spares or strikes)
 * Spares - user plays 2 frames, of which one is a spare
 * Strikes - user plays 2 frames, of which one is a strike
+### TO DO - Refactoring:
+* Remove the duplication of functionality that ends the frame (after a strike or 2nd roll)
 ### TO DO - User stories to be implemented:
 * Full game (excl.
-10th frame rules) - user plays 10 frames, including some spares, strikes and misses
+10th frame rules) - user plays 10 frames, including some spares, strikes and misses.
+App calculates score at end.
 * Full game incl.
 10th frame rules
 ### TO DO - Functionality:
 * Create user interface